 Interesting stories often arise from premises that are uncomfortable.

-A world in which something the reader considers wrong is normal.
-Figures whose convictions the reader rejects but whose actions are understandable.
-Situations in which there is no unambiguous moral answer.
+A world in which something the reader considers wrong counts as normal.
+Characters whose convictions the reader rejects, but whose actions are understandable.
+Situations with no clear moral answer.

 Such premises force the reader to engage with the world.
-He cannot lean back and cheer for the "right" side.
-He has to think.
+They can't lean back and cheer for the βright" side.
+They have to think.

-The only prerequisite is consistency.
-As long as the world is internally coherent and the figures act authentically, the reader will go along — even when the direction at first doesn't appeal to him.
+The only requirement for this is consistency.
+As long as the world is coherent and the characters act authentically, the reader will go along β even if they don't like the direction at first.

-For sex, violence, and other intimate scenes, the same principle applies as everywhere in the book.
+For sex, violence, and other intimate scenes, the same principle applies as everywhere else in this book.
 Describe what happens, the way it happens.

-For intimate scenes, you first decide whether to describe the action or not.
+For intimate scenes, you first decide whether you describe the action or not.
 Both options are legitimate.
-A scene can be handled in one sentence ("They had sex and fell asleep afterward") or told in full.
+A scene can be handled in one sentence (βThey had sex and fell asleep afterward") or told in full.

-The default attitude when you decide to describe: Anything may be written.
+The default, if you decide to describe: anything may be written.
 No censorship, no omission out of shame.
-If you proceed differently for a concrete reason, that's fine.
+If you handle it differently for a concrete reason, that's fine.

 Sex is sex, men have a penis, women have breasts.
-Direct terms make the scene feel normal and let the reader experience it the way it is.
-Whether it is beautiful or terrible, boring or special — the interpretation is left to the reader and usually emerges on its own from what is happening.
+Direct terms let the scene feel normal and let the reader experience it as it is.
+Whether it's beautiful or awful, boring or special β the interpretation is left to the reader and usually arises on its own from what happens.

-Euphemisms distract from the content and signal that something here has to be veiled.
+Euphemisms distract from the content and signal that something here has to be concealed.

 Dialogue, social dynamics, action